mfeckie/decorator-edge-repro/README.md

 See in the console `Object doesn't support property or method 'apply'`

+Note that the VM from modern.ie has Edge 17 and seems to be unable to update to Edge 18.

+Browserstack has Edge 18 available.

 ### More information

 This only appears with the combination of